synaptics-astra/doc/subject/power_measurement.rst

 SL1620   Rev D or later    Rev D or later
 SL1640   Rev B or later    Rev D or later
 SL1680   Rev C or later    Rev D or later
+SL2619   Rev A or later    Rev D or later
 =======  ==============    ==============